skx/critical/README.md

 $ go build .
 ```

-Execute with zero arguments to run the embedded examples, otherwise
-pass the name of a file:
+Execute with the name of a TCL-file to execute:

 ```sh
     $ ./critical input.tcl